sirishacyd/redisdev-vagrant/README.md

-# Vagrant Redis Development Environment
+# Build your Dev Environment

 This repository provides a Vagrant configuration to create a development environment for Redis.